Be110/OSDCloud/README.md

 Parameter to build a USB key

 ## EXAMPLE
-1. Installs ADK, sets the workspace to C:\OSDCloud, installs Dell drivers in WinPE and installs OSDCloud fresh
+1. Installs ADK, sets the workspace to C:\OSDCloud, installs all drivers (Dell,HP,IntelNet,LenovoDock,Nutanix,USB,VMware,WiFi) in WinPE and installs OSDCloud fresh

-.\OSDCloud_Starter.ps1 -ADK -Workspace C:\OSDCloud -WinPEDrivers Dell -New
+.\OSDCloud_Starter.ps1 -ADK -Workspace C:\OSDCloud -WinPEDrivers * -New

 2. Modifies an existing OSDCloud template to add in the custom URL